slactjohnson/ioc-common-generic_streamdevice/README.md

 5. **Update Makefiles and Scripts**
     - Change all references from "gsd" to your device name.
-    - there are a lot of places you will need o change the name.
-Help full to use a find_and_replace tool for "gsd"
+    - There are a lot of places you will need to change the name.
+It is helpful to use a find_and_replace tool for "gsd"
    - Ensure `RELEASE_SITE` and module versions in `config/RELEASE` are current

 6. **Create Test/Example Child IOC**